 Three Trial Victories in Related Cases for Commercial Fraud

-In a long-running judicial saga, Mr. Markham obtained the following redress for his client, who was the victim of an elaborate commercial fraud and then the victim of oppressive litigation tactics: (1) jury verdicts against an individual defendant for three counts of common-law fraud, issued after a four-day jury trial in San Diego Superior Court; (2) jury verdicts against a corporation for breach of a commercial contract and restitution, issued after the same trial; (3) a bench verdict, issued after a bifurcated bench trial, that established the individual’s alter-ego liability for the judgment against the corporation; (3) affirmance on appeal of the jury verdicts and bench verdict; (4) reversal on appeal of the trial court’s dismissal of claims against a second individual defendant; (5) a partial enforcement of the original judgment against the corporation; (6) a partial settlement; (7) a new, superseding bankruptcy judgment, issued after a three-day bench trial (adversary proceeding), which established the nondischargeability of the first individual defendant’s liability to Mr. Markham’s client and also confirmed the amount of this liability after the partial enforcement and partial settlement; and (8) leave from the bankruptcy court to record an abstract of the new federal judgment against the first individual’s property.
-In this matter, Mr. Markham obtained a final, nondischargeable bankruptcy judgment for $639,877.53 against the principal individual wrongdoer in addition to having collected approximately $186,000.
-After collecting these funds and obtaining the nondischargeable judgment, the parties concluded and performed a confidential settlement agreement.
+In a long-running judicial saga, Mr. Markham obtained the following redress for his client, who was the victim of an elaborate commercial fraud and then the victim of oppressive litigation tactics: (1) jury verdicts against an individual defendant for three counts of common-law fraud and additional jury verdicts against his corporation for breach of a commercial contract and restitution; (2) a bench verdict that established the individual defendant’s alter-ego liability for the judgment against his corporation; (3) affirmance on appeal of the jury verdicts and bench verdict; (4) reversal on appeal of the trial court’s dismissal of claims against a second individual defendant; (5) a partial enforcement of the original judgment against the corporation; (6) a settlement of all claims against the second individual defendant; (7) a superseding bankruptcy judgment against the first individual defendant after a three-day bench trial; this judgment decreed that the defendant’s debt to Mr. Markham’s client was non-dischargeable in bankruptcy, and it set the amount of this debt at $639,877.53, plus post-judgment interest; and (8) leave from the bankruptcy court to record an abstract of the new federal judgment.
+Finally, after all of these proceedings, this matter was resolved by a settlement agreement.

 Obtained Prove-Up Judgment After Defendants Defaulted Before Trial